open-telemetry/opentelemetry-dotnet/test/OpenTelemetry.Tests.Stress/README.md

 Some useful notes:

-* You might want to run the stress test under `Release` mode rather than `Debug` mode. `Debug` builds typically are not optimized and contain extra code which will change the performance of the code under test.
+* It is generally best practice to run the stress test for code compiled in `Release` configuration rather than `Debug` configuration. `Debug` builds typically are not optimized and contain extra code which will change the performance characteristics of the logic under test.
+The stress test will write a warning message to the console when starting if compiled with `Debug` configuration.
 * You can specify the concurrency using `-c` or `--concurrency` command line argument, the default value if not specified is the number of CPU cores.
 Keep in mind that concurrency level does not equal to the number of threads.